Filtered CHCHE Courses (2023-24)

 Introduction to group theory, ligand field theory, and bonding in coordination complexes and organotransition metal compounds.
 Systematics of bonding, reactivity, and spectroscopy of commonly encountered classes of transition metal compounds.

 Discussion of the fundamentals and applications of electrochemistry with an emphasis on the structure of electrode-electrolyte interfaces, mechanisms by which charge is transferred across it, kinetics of mass transfer to the interface, experimental techniques used to study electrode reactions, and application of electrochemical techniques to study materials chemistry.
 Topics may vary but usually include electrochemical thermodynamics, potential step waveforms, the electrical double layer, charge transfer kinetics, mass transfer kinetics, voltammetry, chronocoulometry, EIS, and RDE.
+Not offered 2023-24.

 Modern ideas of chemical bonding, with an emphasis on qualitative concepts useful for predictions of structures, energetics, excited states, and properties.
 Part a: The quantum mechanical basis for understanding bonding, structures, energetics, and properties of materials (polymers, ceramics, metals alloys, semiconductors, and surfaces), including transition metal and organometallic systems with a focus on chemical reactivity.
 The emphasis is on explaining chemical, mechanical, electrical, and thermal properties of materials in terms of atomistic concepts.
 Part b: The student does an individual research project using modern quantum chemistry computer programs to calculate wavefunctions, structures, and properties of real molecules.